Thich Nhat Hanh, influential Zen Buddhist monk, dies at 95 - NewsBreak

 Thich Nhat Hanh, influential Zen Buddhist monk, dies at 95

-Thich Nhat Hanh, the revered Zen Buddhist monk who helped spread the practice of mindfulness in the West and socially engaged Buddhism in the East, has died.
-He was 95.
+Thich Nhat Hanh, the revered Zen Buddhist monk who helped pioneer the concept of mindfulness in the West and socially engaged Buddhism in the East, has died at age 95.

-The death was confirmed by a monk at Tu Hieu Pagoda in Hue, Vietnam who said that Nhat Hanh, known as Thay to his followers, died at midnight on Saturday.
-The monk declined to be named because he is not authorized to speak to media.
+The death was confirmed by a monk at Tu Hieu Pagoda in Hue, Vietnam, who said that Nhat Hanh, known as Thay to his followers, died on Saturday.
+The monk declined to be named because he is not authorized to speak to the media.

 Born as Nguyen Xuan Bao in 1926 in Hue and ordained at age 16, Nhat Hanh distilled Buddhist teachings on compassion and suffering into easily grasped guidance over a lifetime dedicated to working for peace.
 In 1961 he went to the United States to study, teaching comparative religion for a time at Princeton and Columbia universities.